modbas/mad76/doc/install/install.md

     other ROS2 version) is required, otherwise distributed computing with PC and Raspberry Pi will not work.

+-   However, if you only want to run MAD76 in Software-in-the-Loop (SiL) simulation mode, you can use other ROS2 distributions and other Linux distributions.

 -   Install ROS2 Iron Irwini binary (deb) packages according to
     \[[5](#ref-ros-installubuntudeb)\].
 Make sure to install
     `ros-dev-tools` and `ros-iron-desktop` packages.